anhdvu/simpos-runner/README.md

 ### **Test Case Settings**

 - **included**:
-> Possible values: *true*/*false*.
+> Type: boolean.
+Possible values: *true*/*false*.
 Set to *false* to exclude the test in the run.
 Default value: *true*.
 - **name**:
-> Name of the test case.
+> Type: string.
+Name of the test case.
 - **runs**:
-> Set the number of runs for a specific test case.
+> Type: integer.
+Set the number of runs for a specific test case.
 Default value: 1.
 - **mode**:
-> Possible values: *pos*, *web*, *settlement*, *payment*.
+> Type: string.
+Possible values: *pos*, *web*, *settlement*, *payment*.
 Any other values will throw error.
 - **function**:
-> This field is tied with field mode above, therefore it must be set accordingly.
+> Type: string.
+This field is tied with field mode above, therefore it must be set accordingly.
 Otherwise, it will throw error.
 > Possible values:
 > - *pos*: *deduct*
 > - *web*: *deduct*
 > - *settlement*: *refund*, *fxload*, *fxdeduct*, *noauth*, *chargeback*
 > - *payment*: *payment*, *refund*
 - **atm**:
-> Possible values: *true/false*.
+> Type: boolean.
+Possible values: *true/false*.
 Set to *true* to indicate the transaction type is ATM (01).
 Default value: *false*.
 - **source**:
-> Possible values: *mag*, *emv*, or *nfc*.
+> Type: string.
+Possible values: *mag*, *emv*, or *nfc*.
 Any other values will be assumed as *emv*.
 Default value: *emv*.
 - **foreign**:
-> Possible values: *true*/*false*.
+> Type: boolean.
+Possible values: *true*/*false*.
 Set to *true* to indicate the original currency is not the one set in campaign setting.
 Default value: *false*.
 - **originalCurrencyCode**:
-> If not explicitly set while foreign == *true*, the tool will take defaultOriginalCurrencyCode instead.
+> Type: string.
+If not explicitly set while foreign == *true*, the tool will take defaultOriginalCurrencyCode instead.
 - **originalCurrencyDecimalPlaces**:
-> If not explicitly set while foreign == *true*, the tool will take defaultOriginalCurrencyDecimalPlaces instead.
+> Type: string.
+If not explicitly set while foreign == *true*, the tool will take defaultOriginalCurrencyDecimalPlaces instead.
 - **acquirer**:
-> Any string should work.
+> Type: string.
+Any string should work.
 If it is longer than 22 characters, it will be automatically truncated.
 - **province**:
-> Any string should work.
+> Type: string.
+Any string should work.
 If it is longer than 13 characters, it will be automatically truncated.
 - **country**:
-> Any string should work.
+> Type: string.
+Any string should work.
 It will truncated if it's longer than 3 characters.
 Note: Country should be set to align with originalCurrencyCode if foreign == *true*.
 - **mcc**:
-> The tool does NOT check for valid MCC.
+> Type: string.
+The tool does NOT check for valid MCC.
 Any 4 digits should work
 - **reversal**:
-> Possible values: *partial* or *full*.
+> Type: string.
+Possible values: *partial* or *full*.
 Any other values will be assumed as "".
 Default value: "" (empty string).
 > Note: if paymentType is set, *partial* and *full* will have the same behavior which is full reversal.
 - **advice**:
-> Possible values: *true*/*false*.
+> Type: boolean.
+Possible values: *true*/*false*.
 Set to *true* to indicate whether a transaction is a Deduct Advice.
 This field is irrelevant when mode == *Settlement*.
 Default value: *false*.

 ### **Other Settings**